desec-io/desec-automation/README.md

 1. To install deSEC staff SSH keys for root, execute `sudo _keys` (optional).
 1. To install zsh and shell-perks, execute `sudo _shell` (optional).
-1. To install desec-stack/desec-slave dependencies (Debian/Ubuntu), execute `sudo _host` (required).
+1. To install desec-stack and desec-ns dependencies (Debian/Ubuntu), execute `sudo _host` (required).
 Note that this will mess with APT settings and **your root password**, as well as delete all docker data.
 1. To setup the DNS using a deSEC.io-Account, run `_dns`.
 (Yes we are nesting a desec-stack in a desec-stack.)
 1. To obtain certificates via Let's Encrypt, run `_certs`.